1j01/cardium/README.md

 - Cardinal Spin (like cardinal sin, but, like, cards... and rotation... birds...?)
 - CardiGAN (a generative adversarial network for generating card games, or cards, or sweaters or something)
 - Jokard (do you really need to portmanteau "joker" with "card"?)
+- Tellurium52 / Tellus52 (tellus is Latin for "earth", so this play on the atomic number of tellurium might evoke a sci-fi setting of a "world 52" as well as a pack of cards)
+- Dracocard (a palindrome. something about dragons. 🀄)

 The game engine is really suited to dominoes perhaps more than cards.
 I didn't think about dominoes when I started, but dominoes are placed snapping together like the mechanics I was picturing for cards.